Info & Events

 @BestLifeMN | BestLifeAlliance | Pinterest | YouTube

-ARRM is an active member of the Best Life Alliance, formerly known as The 5% Campaign.
-Best Life Alliance is a statewide coalition of more than 130 organizations, people with disabilities, families and supporters advocating for Home & Community-Based Services founded in 2014.
-This coalition was previously known as The 5% Campaign.
+ARRM is an active member of the Best Life Alliance, a statewide coalition of more than 130 organizations, people with disabilities, families and supporters advocating for Minnesota’s Home & Community-Based Services.
+Founded in 2014, this coalition was previously known as The 5% Campaign.

 Right now the foundation of the system - a strong and stable direct care workforce - is crumbling away.
 Direct care workers who assist people with disabilities have demanding, highly-skilled, professional jobs and should receive competitive wages. $12.32/hour is the average wage of HCBS direct care workers in Minnesota, and many earn less.
 This pay is directly tied to state reimbursement rates set by lawmakers and that pay has not kept up with rising costs over the past decade.
 Due to these low wages, more than 8,700 unfilled HCBS caregiver and staff jobs exist in Minnesota today.